EvanForsythe/BB485/week08.md

 ## NEW VERSION:
 - `conda install bioconda::hisat2`
 - `conda install bioconda::stringtie`
+- `conda install bioconda::samtools`

 ## OLD VERSION (dont install these afterall)
 - tophat2
 - cufflinks
 - DESeq2

+## <ins>**Performing a transcriptome analysis with hisat2**</ins> <a name="hisat"></a>
+hisat2 (hierarchical indexing for spliced alignment of transcripts) is an algorithm for aligning whole-transcriptome sequencing reads to a reference genome.

+## Installing hisat2
+- You should already have hisat2 installed in your most recent conda environment.
+Check that it is installed by running `hisat2`.
+You should see the abreviated user manual.
+- [here](https://daehwankimlab.github.io/hisat2/manual/) is the full-length user manual.

 [Back to Top](#top)